Skip to main content

 Button States From A Table

-I was asked recently to create a button that would have different states ( normal, hover over, down ).
-My first thought was to just use a command button from the developer tab.
-But they are pretty bland and somewhat clunky 1980's PC designed.
-I remembered a couple of ways that I have updated slide data before, sometimes from a table or another shape, both are very flexible techniques.
-The technique I'll show here is the table technique it is very straightforward and a creative mind will easily see the possibilities for more interesting uses.
+I was recently asked to create a button with different visual states — normal , hover , and pressed .
+My first thought was to use a standard command button from the Developer tab.
+However, those buttons are rather bland and have that clunky 1980s PC look.
+I then recalled a couple of techniques I’ve used before to update slide content dynamically — either pulling data from a table or from another shape.
+Both are flexible approaches.
+The method I’ll show here uses a table — it’s simple, and with a bit of creativity, you’ll quickly see how this can be extended to build much more interesting interactions.
 The Process: On any slide create a shape I've put mine on the first slide hence in the script it reads ActivePresentation.Slides(1) when I refer to the path of the shape.
 You can change the number if your shape is on a different slide.
-Once you create your shape in the Selection Pane rename your object to myButton or something else that you can remember easily later.
-Then create another shape and make it larger than your butt
+Once you create your shape in the Selection Pane rename your object to myButton or something else that you can remember easily later. ...

 Why PowerPoint?